wp-plugins/mixvisor/readme.txt

 1. Mixvisor settings page

 == Changelog ==

+= 0.1.2 =
+* Fixed a bug which made Mixvisor output on all categories

 = 0.1.1 =
 * Added a check for SID & AT attributes before outputting to the page to prevent needlessly loading MV for non-registered users